 At this stage, an architect can:

-- Discuss your vision and lifestyle needs
+Discuss your vision and priorities

 Do I need planning permission to renovate?

-- Pre-application planning advice (optional but useful)
+Seek pre-application advice (optional but useful)

-- Preparing planning drawings and submitting the application
+Prepare drawings and submit the application

-- Liaising with your local planning authority
+Liaise with the local planning authority

 How do I find the right architect for my renovation or extension?